Houston Eviction Prevention assistance and Rapid Rehousing.

-The Coalition for the Homeless of Houston helps coordinate housing resources across the greater Harris and Fort Bend County area.
-While they do not offer direct financial aid themselves, the non-profit is a source of information.
+There are agencies in Houston that coordinate housing resources across the greater Harris and Fort Bend County area.
+While most of the support is from referrals, including from the United Way, some do provide grants.
+Other agencies do not offer direct financial aid themselves, but the non-profits are a source of information.
 Tenants facing eviction and the homeless can learn about everything from motel vouchers to rehousing, legal aid, and are able to apply to funds for rental expenses or security deposits.

-The Coalition is one of the lead agencies of the Continuum of Care, or COC.
+The non-profits as charities are sometimes part of the Continuum of Care, or COC.
 They can also help arrange legal aid as part of the Homeless Court, administer a data base of financial aid programs, and have details on services available by a number of Houston area service providers.

-The Coalition for the Homeless of Houston can have information on providers that receive funding from government resources such as ESG.
+The United Way 211 service can have information on providers that receive funding from government resources such as ESG.
 This is a grant program that will pay for many things, including Security Deposit/First Month's Rent Assistance, Emergency Homeless Shelters, and Past-Due Rent.
-The Coalition also offer a wide range of other services to assist low-income Harris County households.
+Non-profits in the community also offer a wide range of other services to assist low-income Harris County households.

 The currently homeless are also a top priority.
 ESG can be used to provide them with a voucher to pay for a motel for night or two.
 Or there may be funding available for moving expenses when they are stable and able to move into a low income apartment.
-So rehousing is a major focus of the Coalition for the Homeless in Houston.
+So rehousing is a major focus of the various non-profits as well as charities in Houston.

 These resources are funded through the federal and state governments, but each has been tailored to meet the particular needs of the people in the community.
 There are even eviction and rehousing services focused on veterans, single moms, the disabled, and senior citizens in Houston Texas that are living on a fixed income.
 So terms and the application process will vary.